trizist/agent-tool-templates/tools/global/render_chart_plotly/README.md

       // ...
     }
   }
-- `datset_id` (string): The ID of the dataset in the AI catalog.
-It identifies an existing dataset within AI Catalog.
+- `datset_id` (string): The ID of the dataset in the Data Registry.
+It identifies an existing dataset within Data Registry.
 - `max_samples` (integer, optional, default 10000): The maximum number of samples to use.

 Example: